-Blueberry buttermilk breakfast cake
+Blueberry yogurt breakfast cake

 One pack makes 2 x 9” cakes